Twelve Oaks

 In Margaret Mitchell's 1936 novel Gone with the Wind, Twelve Oaks is the plantation home of the Wilkes family in Clayton County, Georgia named for the twelve great oak trees that surround the family mansion in an almost perfect circle.
-Twelve Oaks was described as a "beautiful white-columned house that crowned the hill like a Greek Temple," having true southern charm and whimsy.
-Margaret Mitchell came up with the idea for The Twelve Oaks, and modeled the home after an actual antebellum mansion located in the historic area of Covington, Georgia.
+Twelve Oaks was described as a "beautiful white-columned house that crowned the hill like a Greek Temple," having true Southern charm and whimsy.
+Margaret Mitchell modeled the home after an actual antebellum mansion located in the historic area of Covington, Georgia.
 The home that was portrayed as Margaret Mitchell's Twelve Oaks in the 1939 film has been renovated and is now open as a bed and breakfast and event facility in Covington, thirty minutes east of Atlanta.

 Book and film representation

 John Wilkes

-John Wilkes is the elderly widowed patriarch of the family that includes his son Ashley and two unmarried daughters, India Wilkes and Honey.
-The Wilkeses are among the wealthiest families in the county, with land, slaves and money second only to those of the large and hardy Tarleton family of Fairhill Plantation.
+John Wilkes is a supporting character portrayed as the elderly widowed patriarch of the family.
+He has three children, Honey Wilkes who is the youngest, India Wilkes who is described as a rival to Scarlett O'Hara and his oldest son Ashley Wilkes, who acts as the main love interest for Scarlett O'Hara.
+The Wilkeses are described as the wealthiest families in the county, with land, slaves and money second only to those of the Tarleton family of Fairhill Plantation.
 The Wilkeses are revered by the county folks for their generosity and good nature, but also considered slightly odd because of their interests in reading books and traveling to the North to hear music and view paintings—this sophistication and elegance is attributed to their grandfather being from Virginia, and to them marrying their cousins.